merenlab/merenlab.org/courses/PFLS/index.md

 This is time for Meren to make sure that every participant,

-* Has a access to a properly setup computer (with WSL for Windows users, etc),
+* Has access to a properly set up computer (with WSL for Windows users, etc),
 * Has a working terminal environment that runs BASH,
 * Has the data package downloaded and ready to go,
 * Is able to run `git`,
 * Has a GitHub account,
-* Is enthusiastic about this course and put their war paint on to deal with whatever it will bring into their life.
+* Is enthusiastic about this course and puts their war paint on to deal with whatever it will bring into their life.

 If we are all good to go, we can start now.